Travis d'Arnaud Player Props: Braves vs. Tigers

 Travis d'Arnaud At The Plate

-- d'Arnaud is hitting .288 with four doubles, two home runs and seven walks.
+- d'Arnaud is batting .288 with four doubles, two home runs and seven walks.

-- In 63.6% of his 22 games this season, d'Arnaud has picked up at least one hit.
-He's also had five multi-hit games.
+- d'Arnaud has picked up a hit in 63.6% of his 22 games this season, with more than one hit in 22.7% of them.

-- In 22 games played this year, he has gone deep in two of them.
+- In 22 games played this season, he has homered in two of them.

 - He has scored in seven of 22 games (31.8%), including multiple runs twice.